AM&A's: Branch stores

 AM&A's opened the first branch location of a downtown department store in 1948, when it opened a 5000 sqft store at University Plaza.
 In 1950, they opened a branch at Sheridan Plaza in Tonawanda.
 In October 1952, they took over the former E. W. Edwards & Son location at L.B.
 Smith Plaza, later Abbott Road Plaza, in Lackawanna; it closed in 1971.
+In 1958, a store opened at Thruway Plaza, later Thruway Mall.
+That location would close in 1990, when the Walden Galleria location opened in a store originally constructed for B. Altman.

 During the 1960s through 1980's, many major malls were erected throughout suburban Buffalo and AM&A's expanded to most of them.
 An 18000 sqft store opened at Southgate Plaza in 1961, expanded to 100000 sqft in 1964.
-In 1966, a store opened at Thruway Plaza, later Thruway Mall.
-That location would close in 1990, when the Walden Galleria location opened in a store originally constructed for B. Altman.
 The Eastern Hills Mall location opened in 1972, Lockport Mall store in 1974, and Olean Center Mall in 1976.
 A store opened in 1979, as part of an expansion to the Summit Park Mall.
 After the closure of the local Hens & Kelly chain in 1982, AM&A's moved into its former location at Northtown Plaza.
 The McKinley Mall Location opened in 1985.
 All branch locations operating in 1994, became branches of The Bon Ton.

 In addition to the retail locations, AM&A's operated a bedding and furniture warehouse in the former Pierce Arrow Automobile Manufacturing Facility on Elmwood Avenue @ Great Arrow Street in Buffalo.
 Customer orders from the retail stores were sent to the warehouse where the items were pulled from stock and inspected for damages.
 Any scratches, dings, or dents in wood items were corrected by a team of two furniture refinishers.
 Orders were then set out for delivery to the customers home.